Constant Modulus Waveforms for IoT-Centric Integrated Sensing and Communications: Conclusions

 \section{Conclusions}

 ISAC is considered a key enabler in IoT applications where both communications and sensing play important roles.
 Due to limits on resources, including power, system complexity, hardware size or cost in typical IoT applications, multi-carrier waveforms such as OFDM might not be suitable due to the high PAPR.
 To this end, this article discusses various single-carrier ISAC waveforms based on frequency and/or phase modulation schemes, including frequency permutations, FSK and PSK.
 These waveforms have a unit PAPR, thus making them ideal for applications where energy efficiency and cost outweigh spectrum efficiency.
 A comprehensive discussion on their sensing and communications capabilities is conducted based on the AF PSL, the bandwidth property, the data rate and the communications receiver complexity.
 Numerical examples are provided to compare their performance in detail.
+Results demonstrate that under the constraint of unit PAPR, phase-modulated radar frequency codes have stable sensing performance but the lowest data rates; frequency permutation-based signallings maintain the stable sensing performance and improve the data rates at a cost of the symbol detector complexity; FSK-based signallings have the highest data rate, while its AF PSLs can be controlled via phase optimisation.
+Based on their performance, the schemes are then recommended for particular IoT scenarios, including BLE, LoRA and IoR, where energy and cost efficiency is prioritised over spectral efficiency.

 \ifCLASSOPTIONcaptionsoff

 \fi